puravking/AiDashboard/README.md

 💻 Run It Locally
 -Open the folder in Visual Studio Code or your preferred IDE.
 ### Steps to run it locally
-Navigate to the project directory: "cd AiDahboard" one or two times util you navigate to project directory Run-  "npm install" in terminal and then run "npm run dev" in terminal
+-Navigate to the project directory: "cd AiDahboard" one or two times util you navigate to project directory -Run-  "npm install" in terminal and then run "npm run dev" in terminal
-FInal step - open "http://localhost:5173/" on browser You should now see the AI Safety Incident Dashboard in action!
+-Final step - open "http://localhost:5173/" on browser You should now see the AI Safety Incident Dashboard in action!

 🤝 Contributing